 Many grocery stores offer delivery service.
 Call your local grocery store to learn more.

-is at risk).
+at risk).
 Also, homeowners cannot be foreclosed upon during this time.
-To learn more, visit www.mass.gov/info-details/covid-19-dhcd-website.
+If you are concerned about eviction, please visit www.mass.gov/covid-19-getting-help-with-housing-costs.

 If you rent your home and live in Boston, you may be able to get money to help pay your rent if your income has been changed by COVID-19.
 Visit www.boston.gov/departments/neighborhood-development/office-housing-stability/rental-relief-fund.